 Who can enter?

-There is an expectation that your swimmer will make every effort to enter the meet, as these have been identified due to their timing within the annual training plan, and suitability for the swimmers.
+There is an expectation that the swimmer will make every effort to enter the meet, as these have been identified due to there timing within the annual training plan, and suitability for the swimmers.

 Please note that some meets (Masters, Regionals, Open Water, Nationals) will require you to enter as an individual as opposed to through the club.

-What times can I use?
+What Entry Times can I use?

-The organising club will be using an electronic entry system, and this will usually take check the entry time you have included on the form against your swimmer’s registered times on Swim England Individual Best Times.
-These are times that your swimmer has achieved at licensed meets.
-More information on licensed meets is available from here.
+The organising club will be using an electronic entry system, and this will usually check the entry time you have included on your form against your swimmer’s registered times on Swim England Individual Best Times.
+Click the button and enter your membership number or name to search for your best swimming times.